ywangd/peek/README.rst

 .. code-block:: javascript

-  // NOTE a blank line is necessary to trigger API execution, or type "ESC + Enter" to execute regardlessly
+  // NOTE a blank line is needed to trigger API execution, or type "ESC + Enter" to execute regardlessly
   // Exit the interactive session any time by pressing Ctrl-D or type exit GET /_cluster/health  // comment is allowed almost anywhere